nkundiushuti/pydata2017bcn/README.md

 In the second part of the workshop we introduce the data pre-processing steps (Jupyter notebook 'DataPreprocessing.ipynb') including audio file reading, feature computation and batch generation.

+In the third part of the workshop we introduce the TensorBoard visualisation via Keras Callbacks (Jupyter notebook 'TensorBoardDemo.ipynb') including weights, gradients and graphs visualisation, embeddings and hidden outputs computation and visualisation.

 # Dependencies
 python 2.7